xtdb/xtdb-tutorial/8-await-transactions.nextjournal.md

 > ## Caution
 >
-> *XTDB is fundamentally asynchronous: you submit a transaction to the central transaction log - then, later, each individual xtdb node reads the transaction from the log and indexes it.
+> *XTDB is fundamentally asynchronous: you submit a transaction to the central transaction log - then, later, each individual XTDB node reads the transaction from the log and indexes it.
-> If you submit a transaction and then run a query without explicitly waiting for the node to have indexed the transaction, you’re not guaranteed that your query will reflect your recent transaction.
+> If you submit a transaction and then run a query without explicitly waiting for the node to have indexed the transaction - either via `sync` or `await-tx` - you’re not guaranteed that your query will reflect your recent transaction.
 > On a small use-case, you might get lucky - but, if you want to reliably read your writes, use `await-tx`.
 > If you’re ingesting a large batch of data though, calling `await-tx` after every transaction will slow the process significantly - you only need to await the final transaction to know that all of the preceding transactions are available.*